FOSSEE/st-scripts/getting_started_with_functions/script.rst

      return i * i == n, i

 {{{continue from paused state}}}
 The function returns two values.
-One it returns the result of the while statement whether true of false, and second it prints the value that `ii`` currently holds.
+One it returns the result of the while statement whether true of false, and second it prints the value that `i`` currently holds.

 ..
 L34